btahir/notion-capture/README.md

 # Notion Capture

 This starter shows how to use the new Notion API with Next.js.
-You can capture emails that will populate a Notion database,
+You can capture emails that will populate a Notion database.

 ## Deploy your own